platformsh/platformsh-docs/docs/src/domains/cdn/fastly.md

 You have the option of using either a [CNAME or a set of Anycast IP addresses](https://docs.fastly.com/guides/basic-configuration/using-fastly-with-apex-domains).
 Fastly prefers that you use the CNAME but either work.
-If using the Anycast IP addresses on a Dedicated production environment, open a support ticket with the new A records to provide to our support team.
+If using the Anycast IP addresses on a {{% names/dedicated-gen-2 %}} production environment, open a support ticket with the new A records to provide to our support team.